-Ms. McDonald has a passion for high impact charity work in her local community as well as social and environmental causes.
-Ms. McDonald has been active in early childhood education since 2006.
-She has served as the Fundraising Chairperson and Social Media Manager for KSD NOW since 2019 and works in merchandising for an independent bookseller.
-In addition to work in non-profit development, early childhood education and the Literacy Project from 2017 to 2020, Ms. McDonald founded NG Gives Back - a community service and engagement program focused on the St. Louis area.
+Ms. McDonald has a passion for high impact charity work in her local community.
+Ms. McDonald works in merchandising and book sales for an independent bookstore.
+She worked in early childhood education from 2006 to 2020.
+She served as the Fundraising Chairperson and Social Media Manager for KSD NOW in the early inception of the district-wide supplemental nutrition program, helping social workers launch a now-vital service.
+In addition to work in non-profit development, early childhood education and the Literacy Project, Ms. McDonald founded NG Gives Back.
 She earned a Bachelor of Arts degree from The University of Wisconsin Oshkosh.